-The European Law Clinic offers the students of the Masters European law and European Competition law the unique opportunity to study law and lawyering in context.
-They work with real clients with real problems.
+The Amsterdam European Law Clinic offers students of the Masters European Union Law and European Competition Law and Regulation the unique opportunity to study law and lawyering in context.
+In the clinic, students will work with real clients on real cases and projects.
 This gives students the opportunity to develop a keen sense of responsibility and thoughtfulness as they make their first steps into the world of the 'law in action'.

-The students work in close supervision with clinical educators and professors at the Amsterdam Law School.
-The clinic aims to encourage students’ critical thinking about the functions of law in society and its possibility to make positive changes and contributions our social world.
-At the same time the Clinic offers probono services to clients that are represented by lawyers, organisations or government entities that are dealing with a complex legal issue that may require extra research if the case is complex, if the client is does not have adequate means for extra legal research, is pursuing a public interest or the case represents an unpopular or difficult cause.
+Students work in close supervision with clinical educators and professors at the Amsterdam Law School.
+Students receive intensive, hands-on, guidance from clinical educators and staff from the Amsterdam Center for European Law and Governance on how to conduct legal research, and how to write a legal opinion for external clients on issues of European law.
+The clinic aims to encourage students’ critical thinking about the functions of law in society and its possibility to make positive changes and contributions to our world.
+At the same time, the clinic offers pro bono services to clients that are represented by lawyers, (non-governmental) organisations or government entities that are dealing with a complex legal issues that may require extra research.
+This legal research may be required due to the complexity of the case, because the client does not have adequate means, or because the client is pursuing a public interest or the case represents an unpopular or difficult cause.

 Are you looking for a way to enrich your study career with an experience in the Amsterdam European Law Clinic?
 Are you ready to contribute to real cases from real clients?
 Are you interested in working together closely with other students on topics concerning European Law?
 Taking part in a semester of the Amsterdam European Law Clinic might be just the thing for you!